 Year 4

-Year 4 Project - Invasion
+Year 4 Project - Ancient Civilisations

-Memorable Experience - The Ruin
+Memorable Experience - What is a civilisation?

-This project is also supported by mini projects in;
+This project is also supported by mini projects in:

-Art and Design: Warp and Weft
+Art and Design: Islamic Art

-Design and Technology: Fresh food, Good food
+Design and Technology: Tomb Raiders

 Computing: derived from D.A.R.E.S

-PE: derived from Greenacres/TeamThemeKent Resources
+PE: Lacrosse and Athletics derived from TeamThemeKent Resources

 PSHE: derived from Jigsaw

-RE: derived from Kent SACRE Curriculum
+RE: derived from Kent SACRE Curriculum and Cornerstones RE projects

-More information about the Year 4 Curriculum can be found in the YEAR 4 Long Term Plan 2023 document found below.
+More information about the Year 5 Curriculum can be found in the YEAR 4 Long Term Plan 2024 document found below.

 Year 4 Key Information